 To gain access to a VisiTransact-managed transaction, you must obtain an object reference to the Current object.
+The users need to resolve to Current only once in the lifetime of a process.
 The Current object reference is valid throughout the process.

 The following steps describe the general process for obtaining a reference to a Current object, and are include code examples.

-- 1 Call the ORB resolve_initial_references() method.
+- Call the ORB resolve_initial_references() method.
 This method obtains a reference to the Current object. - 2 Narrow the returned object to a CosTransactions::Current or VISTransactions::Current object.

 When you narrow to CosTransactions::Current, you specify your use of the original set of methods provided by the CosTransactions module.
-When you narrow to VISTransactions::Current, you specify the original set and the extensions to the Current interface provided by VisiTransact.
+When you narrow to

+VISTransactions::Current, you specify the original set and the extensions to the Current interface provided by VisiTransact.

-See "Extensions to the Current interface" on page 65 for descriptions of VisiTransact extensions to the Current interface.
+See "Extensions to the Current interface" for descriptions of VisiTransact extensions to the Current interface.